parker-smith02/Parker-smith02/README.md

-My name is Parker Smith and I am a 3rd year computer science student at the university of Connecticut with a concentration in software development.
+My name is Parker Smith, I'm a full stack software engineer at Hubbell.
+UConn alum.